 - The show was presented for the first time during the school’s Open day on May 6 2011 in Birzeit.

-- Between May 2011 and April 2012, the team hit the road and performed the show 46 times in different West Bank cities, villages, refugee camps and Bedouin settlements, reaching a total audience of 14500 people.
+- Between May 2011 and April 2012, the team hit the road and performed the show 46 times in different West Bank cities, villages, refugee camps and Bedouin communities, reaching a total audience of 14500 people.

-- The finale of “Dreams for Sale” was performed in February 2012 at Al Kasaba Theatre and Cinematheque in Ramallah.
+- The finale of “Dreams for Sale” was performed in February 2012 at Al Kasaba Theater and Cinematheque in Ramallah.
 The evening was attended by more than 500 people.
 The overloaded theatre warmly received the show.

 It was the second production of the Palestinian Circus School, a contemporary circus show for youth and adults that respond to the desire of the PCS to engage in a profound dialogue with other arts, like dance, music and theatre.